Frzk/ansible-role-chrony/README.md

 This Ansible role allows you to install `chrony` and manage its configuration.

+An hardened systemd unit file is setup when deploying under Debian >= 11 and Arch Linux.

 For more information about `chrony`, please check [the official project page](https://chrony.tuxfamily.org/).

 ## Requirements

 None

 ## Dependencies

 None

 ## Role variables